Kabya002/PasswordManager/README.md

 # PasswordManager
-Password Manager is a project built using Python tkinter GUI.
+Password Manager is a project built using Python Tkinter GUI.
 Manage your passwords securely stored in your own device.
+It also has integrated pyclip, so that the saved password that you're searching through, is copied directly into your clipboard.
 # Preview
 Intro<br>
 <img width="423" alt="PasswordManager" src="https://github.com/Kabya002/PasswordManager/assets/90450571/9abe781a-43be-4b81-85f0-527c22fe3984"><br>